 - U.S. Army Corps of Engineers

 - Village of Algonquin

 - Village of Naperville

 - Village of Wheaton

 At Elmhurst, we encourage all students to participate in a study-abroad experience.
 It’s a great opportunity to immerse yourself in another culture, refine your language skills, challenge your cultural assumptions, and prepare yourself for life as a world citizen.
 One of our most popular study-abroad programs is GEO 390 Geography and Geosciences Cultural Study and Off-campus Experience, an interdisciplinary experience for students in many areas of study.
 Recent locations include Jamaica, Hawai’i and Australia.

 Elmhurst sponsors three student organizations for students of geography and geosciences.
-The Elmhurst College Geographical Society (ECGS) and Gamma Theta Upsilon (GTU, open to all geography students, coordinate field trips, social activities and luncheons.
+The Elmhurst University Geographical Society (EUGS) and Gamma Theta Upsilon (GTU, open to all geography students, coordinate field trips, social activities and luncheons.
 GTU, the international geography honorary society, is open to students who have achieved excellence as scholars or leaders in the field.
-Additionally, the College established the Alpha Chapter of the Illinois GIS Association (ILGISA).
+Additionally, the University established the Alpha Chapter of the Illinois GIS Association (ILGISA).